intwentytwelve/smart-home-lighting/README.md

 ```

 ## Prerequisites
-We need to get the IP addresses of Philips Hue and Nanoleaf Canvas to control devices.
+Users need to get the IP addresses of Philips Hue and Nanoleaf Canvas to control devices.
 These can be done by identifying MAC addresses at first.

 This is for connecting Nanoleaf Canvas:
 ```bash